 By doing this, you also will be able to collect samples of the insect for identification.
 Whether attempting to identify the insects as thrips on the paper or simply inspecting plants for thrips, a 10- to 15-power magnifying glass will help enlarge your viewing of the thrips enough to see detail.

 You also can use sticky traps to capture thrips for monitoring and identification.
 This will not provide control of the thrips, but it will let you know if a plant is becoming infested.
 It is recommended that specially made blue traps be used, rather than standard yellow traps; the blue traps seem to be more effective and it is easier to see the light-colored nymphs on blue than on yellow.

 How can I get rid of thrips?

 Early detection and integrated pest management are the best options for preventing a wide-ranging infestation.
-This includes:

 - Regular inspect your plants for thrips or other plant pests and take action immediately if any are detected.